aydinsimsek/Audio-Recorder-and-Player/README.md

 # Features

-During playing the recorded audio, vocal effects can be created by varying the output frequency with a potentiometer.
+During playing of the recorded audio, vocal effects can be created by varying the output frequency with a potentiometer.

 Push buttons on the microcontroller is used to initiate recording and playing.